Boats, both power and sail, that have 110V need Shore Cords to plug into marine power at the dock. Some use one while others need two cords.

 Always plug in the boat end first, then plug into the Power on the dock.
 Plug in the live end last!

 Think of your shore cord as a water hose.
 The only way to turn off the water flow is at the dock end first.
 You wouldn’t disconnect the water hose from the boat first, because the water would continue to flow.

-Similarly, you shouldn’t disconnect the boat end of the shore cord first, because it is still alive and could potentially kill someone if it landed in a puddle or fell in the harbour.
+Similarly, you shouldn’t disconnect the boat end of the shore cord first, because it is still alive.
+Handling a live cord is dangerous and could potentially kill someone if it landed in a puddle or fell in the harbour.

-So, when leaving the dock, always unplug the dock/shore end first.
+So, when leaving the dock, always unplug the live (dock/shore) end first.